Status Update

 Public Engagement & Transparency

-· At an April 30 district meeting advertised as an opportunity for “questions & discussions”, public input was shut down.
-Instead of allowing residents to speak, the format was changed; attendees were handed index cards to write questions, which were then screened, effectively silencing community voices
+· At an April 30, 2025 district meeting advertised as an opportunity for “questions & discussions”, public input was shut down.
+Instead of allowing residents to speak, the format was changed; attendees were handed index cards to write questions, which were then screened, effectively silencing community voices.

 Broken Promises

-· The proposed land development rests on broken promises & is in direct conflict with the Township’s Comprehensive Plan & the March 2022 Parks, Recreation, and Open Space Plan, undermining goals for stormwater management, traffic, cut-throughs, open space preservation, & schools
+· The proposed land development rests on broken promises & is in direct conflict with the Township’s Comprehensive Plan & the Parks, Recreation, and Open Space Plan, undermining goals for stormwater management, traffic reduction, cut-through management, open space preservation, neighborhood integrity, & schools.

 · The proposed K-1 Center runs counter to the Township’s vision: “Middletown will be a safe, connected and resilient township that values a family‐oriented community, neighborhood integrity, and responsible growth.